Looking for support for your finance function? Book a time with an expert.

 Controllers in the private sector typically concentrate on maximizing shareholder value, supporting business initiatives for growth, managing financial risks, protecting profitability, and streamlining financial operations.

-On the flipside, Comptrollers in the public sector are less focused on profitability and more focused on the appropriate allocation of resources.
+On the other hand, Comptrollers in the public sector are less concerned with profit and more concerned with resource allocation.

-They want to make sure that the organization complies with legislative mandates, that fiscal responsibility to the public is maintained, that government services are delivered effectively and efficiently, and that there is equality and equity through sustainable financial practices.
+They also have the responsibility of ensuring the organization meets the legislative requirements, that financial accountability to the public purse is observed, that government services are delivered in an effective and efficient manner, and finally equality and equity are realized through financial sustainability.

 Industry Focus and Application